publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptIII/m__us_usc_t47_s271.md

             (B) __Consultation with State commissions__

-                Before making any determination under this subsection, the Commission shall consult with the State commission of any State that is the subject of the application in order to verify the compliance of the Bell operating company with the requirements of subsection (c) of this section.
+                Before making any determination under this subsection, the Commission shall consult with the State commission of any State that is the subject of the application in order to verify the compliance of the Bell operating company with the requirements of subsection (c).

         (3) __Determination__